City Palace

 How long should I spend visiting?

-Yes, guided tours are often available that provide deeper insights into the palace’s history and architecture.
+The City Palace offers guided tours that provide deeper insights into its history and architecture.
+Check the official website for current availability and details.

 Can I buy tickets online?